mhered/cpp_100daysofcode/README.md

 Day 64: #100DaysOfCode in #Cpp progress - today I worked on the project LinesOfCodeTable https://github.com/mhered/cpp_100daysofcode/blob/main/code/Day064_29-05-23/LinesOfCodeTable.
 The final goal is to plot a graph showing the daily the progress in terms of LOC.
 I am close but not quite there yet.
  ## 30-05-23

-Day 65: #100DaysOfCode in #Cpp progress - today I worked on the project LinesOfCodeGraph https://github.com/mhered/cpp_100daysofcode/blob/main/code/Day065_30-05-23/LinesOfCodeGraph (see )
+Day 65: #100DaysOfCode in #Cpp progress - today I worked on the project LinesOfCodeGraph https://github.com/mhered/cpp_100daysofcode/blob/main/code/Day065_30-05-23/LinesOfCodeGraph.
+I got my graphs, but they are ugly though...